-(4) See the National Electrical Code, NFPA 70-1971; ANSI C1-1971 (Rev. of C1-1968) for further definition of divious location.
+(4) See the National Electrical Code, NFPA 70-1971; ANSI C1-1971 (Rev. of C1-1968) for further definition of divisions 1 and 2 for each class.

-(b) All components and utilization equipment used in a hazardous location shall be chosen from among those listed by a nationally recognized testing laboratory, such as Underwriters' Laboratories, Inc., or Factory Mutual Engineering Corp., except custommade components and utilization equipment.

-(c) Equipment approved for a specific ic hazardous location shall not be installed or intermixed with equipment approved for another specific hazard-

-(d) Employer shall ensure that all wiring components and utilization equipment are maintained as vapor, dust, or fiber tight as contemplated by their approvals.
+- (b) All components and utilization equipment used in a hazardous location shall be chosen from among those listed by a nationally recognized testing laboratory, such as Underwriters' Laboratories, Inc., or Factory Mutual Engineering Corp., except custom-made components and utilization equipment. - (c) Equipment approved for a specific hazardous location shall not be installed or intermixed with equipment approved for another specific hazardous location. - (d) Employer shall ensure that all wiring components and utilization equipment are maintained as vapor, dust, or fiber tight as contemplated by their approvals.
 There shall be no loose or missing screws, gaskets, threaded connections, or other impairments to this tight condition.

-(a) The definition of "approved" as set forth in § 1910.308(d) of this chapter shall apply.
+(a) The definition of "approved" as set forth in § 1910.308(d) of this chapter shall apply electrically connected.

-(b) "Bonding jumper"-a conductor to assure the required electrical conductivity between metal parts required to be electrically connected.
+(b) "Bonding jumper"-a conductor to assure the required electrical conductivity between metal parts required to be